starbuck3000/appsecfaq/README.md

 ### How do I generate SBOMs?
 - [Kubeclarity](https://github.com/openclarity/kubeclarity) - Produces SBOMs and scans for vulnerabilities in container images

+### How do I generate inventories of my resources? (cloud)
+- [AWS Inventory](https://github.com/nccgroup/aws-inventory) - Generates an queriable inventory of resources in AWS account

 ### Are there tools to help me respond to an incident?
 - [The Hive](https://thehive-project.org/) - Case management
 - [Timesketch](https://github.com/google/timesketch) - Timeline visualization